qperfect-io/mimiqcircuits-python/docs/manual/remote_execution.rst

 - First Authentication: You log in once using your credentials (via browser or directly), and the token is generated.

-- Saving the Token: You can save this token in a JSON file using the savetoken method.
+- Saving the Token: You can save this token in a JSON file using the ``savetoken`` method.

-- Loading the Token: Later, you can load the saved token with the loadtoken method to reconnect without providing your credentials again.
+- Loading the Token: Later, you can load the saved token with the ``loadtoken`` method to reconnect without providing your credentials again.

-This is a safer method, as it avoids hardcoding sensitive information like passwords in your scripts.

 After authentication, this is how it looks: